+Academic Planning Committee The Academic Planning Committee (APC) is responsible for academic portfolio planning and development and for making recommendations to Academic Council on approval and re-approval of partners, with due consideration for enhancing quality and standards.
 Academic Quality and Standards Committee (AQSC) The Academic Quality and Standards Committee (AQSC) is responsible for the development and implementation of policy and procedures relating to the academic quality and standards of all academic provision within the University and of the academic programmes offered by partners in the UK and overseas which lead to University of Greenwich awards or recognition of credit.
 Agenda The list of issues that are to be discussed in the meeting.
 This should be sent to you in advance.
-Alumni Former students of University of Greenwich.
-University has a lot of famous and notable alumni including Natasha Beddingfield, JME and Malorie Blackman.
-AMM Annual Members Meeting for the Students' Union, where students get to decide how the Union runs.
+Alumni Former students of UoG.
+UoG has a lot of famous and notable alumni including Natasha Beddingfield, JME and Malorie Blackman. АММ Annual Members Meeting for the Students' Union, where students get to decide how the Union runs.
 Annual Monitoring Once a year course teams look at data and feedback about their course to identify issues or trends which they need to make a change to.
-ARN Academic Reps Network, see page 9.
+ARN Academic Reps Network, see page 09.
 AOB Any Other Business.
 This is the section at the end of many meeting agendas, where an item can be brought up that has not appeared on the agenda.

 Audit 'Audit' considers evidence to see how much the University complies with its procedures or policies.

-BAME/BME People, usually students who are Black, Asian and Minority Ethnic.
+BAME/BME Individuals who identify as Black, Asian or Minority Ethnic.
 Chair A person who leads the meeting.
 They will make sure that everyone is given a chance to speak.
 They also ensure that there right amount of time is given to agenda items so that the meeting does not run over.
-Chancellor The formal leader of the University, our Chancellor is Lord Boateng.
+Chancellor The formal leader of the University, our Chancellor is Baroness Scotland.
 The Chancellor presides at ceremonial occasions and acts as an ambassador for the university.
 The post is an honorary one.
-Chief Operating Officer (COO) Pete Taylor oversees the running of all of the services offered by the University such as HR, ILS, Student Affairs, Statistics and Planning and works closely with the Faculty Operating Officers who oversee the operations within their Faculties.
-Court Governors who oversee the mission and character of the university.
+Chief Operating Officer (COO) Anne Poulson oversees the running of all of the services offered by the University such as HR, ILS, Student Affairs, Statistics and Planning and works closely with the Faculty Operating Officers who oversee the operations within their Faculties.
+ACH - Lee Devlin Business - Peter Taylor FEH - Jeremy Williams FES - Stuart Ashenden Court Governors who oversee the mission and character of the university.
 The University Court is the main decision making body of the University.
 It has the ultimate responsibility for the strategic plans of the University, and for the deployment of resources.
 The Court monitors the overall performance of the University and holds the Vice-Chancellor accountable for effective and efficient management.
 DSE Director of Student Experience.
 They coordinate changes to make life as a student better.
 There is one DSE per Faculty.
-Faculty of Liberal Arts and Sciences (FLAS) Faculty of Business (BUS) Faculty of Education, Health and Human Sciences (FEHHS) Faculty of Engineering and Science (FES) DVC Deputy Vice Chancellor.
+ACH - Corine Delage Business - Colin Allen FEH - Simon Leggatt FES - Michael McGibbon DVC Deputy Vice Chancellor.
 They are senior university staff who coordinate the areas of academic and research.
-We have two DVCs - Vacant (Academic) and Javier Bonet (Research and Enterprise) Greenwich Learning and Teaching (GLT) They work in partnership with Schools and Offices to promote innovation and excellence in learning, teaching and assessment that meets the needs of students and enhances the student learning experience and reputation of the University.
+We have two DVCs - Karen Bryan (Academic) and Javier Bonet (Research and Enterprise) Educational Development Unit (EDU) They work in partnership with Schools and Offices to promote innovation and excellence in learning, teaching and assessment that meets the needs of students and enhances the student learning experience and reputation of the University.
 Equality Diversity and Inclusion (EDI) Ensuring that the University is free from discrimination and is a diverse and tolerant place to study.
 Evasys The course evaluation system used by the University.
-Faculty We currently have four faculties: Faculty of Liberal Arts and Sciences (FLAS), Educational, Health and Human Sciences (FEHHS), Engineering & Science (FES) and Business.
+Faculty We currently have four faculties: Faculty of Liberal Arts and Sciences (FLAS), Education & Health (FEH), Engineering & Science (FES) and Business.